In today’s world, home security is more important than ever. Gone are the days of leaving doors unlocked, windows open, and car keys in the car.

 Most intruders start with either the front or back door to try to gain entry into your home.
 If you’re only planning to purchase a single camera to secure your door, you should absolutely start by protecting this area.
 Making sure that you have security cameras covering your main entrances to your home is vital for your home’s security.

 Having a camera installed with a clear view of your driveway or area where your vehicles are parked will help to protect them from vandals.
 Unsecured garages are also high-value targets for burglars.
+If you need visibility over a wide area and don’t want to invest in several cameras to cover all possible angles, consider a pan-tilt-zoon (PTZ) camera for the added versatility.
+Thanks to its ability to rotate to point the lens just about anywhere with ease, you don’t need to worry about blind spots.

 Large windows, windows that don’t face the street, and hidden windows are most susceptible to break ins.
 For this reason, it is wise to install cameras that are directed towards these windows.